akmed772/dosvax/README_PS55.txt

 		3. Run MKXFNT.EXE in DOS, and it generates JPNHN24X.FNT and JPNZN24X.FNT.

 	MS-DOS 6.2/V doesn't have a 24-pixel font.
 It is included in the MS-DOS 6.2/V Supplemental Disk that was sold directly from Microsoft Japan.
+	If you use the font ROM file, you don't have to prepare FONTX2 files.

 Open dosbox.conf, and set "machine=svga_ps55" and paths for font files in [dosbox] section.